tingyuli96/Notes/algorithm/tree.md

 #### why

-The key to get a unique traverse of a tree is to distinct the left and right children.
+The key to get a unique traverse of a tree is to mark the left and right children differently.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTA3MzYzNzM1LDIwNTQ4NjU1OTFdfQ==
+eyJoaXN0b3J5IjpbLTk5ODU2MDc2LDIwNTQ4NjU1OTFdfQ==
 -->